BA 203-204 Principles of Accounting I and II 6 Cr

 PHIL 107 Ethics 3 Cr

-An analysis of the basic moral concepts of goodness, right, and obligation and an overview of the ways in which these concepts operate in such contexts as society, religion, and the law.
-Applications of these discussions to contemporary moral issues.
-Each semester.
+An introduction to moral theories and an analysis of the moral concepts of goodness, right, and obligation, and the ways in which they operate in society, religion, and law.
+These concepts will be further enhanced in classroom discussions of contemporary moral issues.
+Offered annually.

 PHIL 207 Business Ethics 3 Cr

-The philosophical examination of business and business life and their relationship to the good life.
-Includes an analysis of economic justice, corporate and personal responsibility, moral conflicts, human rights, and the meaning of work.
-Case studies to assist students to make rationally defensible moral judgments.
+The ethical investigation of business, business life, and their relationship to the good life.
+Course content includes an analysis of economic justice, corporate and personal responsibility, employee and consumer rights, and the meaning of work.
+Case studies give students practice in making ratio- nally defensible moral judgments in accord with sound moral principles.
 Fall semester.

 MA 121 Differential Calculus 3 Cr